rsdoiel/antenna/archives/2025/science_and_technology_2025.06.md

 ## Legacy systems running UK's collector are taxing – in more ways than one

-date: 2025-02-10, updated: 2025-02-10, from: The Register (UK I.T.
+date: 2025-02-10, updated: 2025-02-11, from: The Register (UK I.T.
 News)

-<h4>Costs for fixing them and keeping them working up by 390%, NAO report reveals</h4> <p>Costs associated with the remediation of the UK tax collector&#39;s legacy systems have risen by up to 390 percent, according to a new report from government auditors.…</p>
+<h4>Costs for fixing them and keeping them working up by 390%, NAO report reveals</h4> <p><strong>Updated</strong>  Costs associated with the remediation of the UK tax collector&#39;s legacy systems have risen by up to 390 percent, according to a new report from government auditors.…</p>

 <br>